Awara Natural Hybrid Mattress: Review in brief

 - Cal King: $1,699 (sold at $1,399)

 How does the Awara mattress compare price-wise to similar eco-friendly mattresses?
-For starters, it's hundreds of dollars less than the Avocado Green mattress, which retails for $1,999 in a queen.
+For starters, it's a few hundred dollars less than the Avocado Green mattress, which retails for $1,999 in a queen.
 Meanwhile, the Birch Luxe Natural mattress costs $2,899 for a queen.
 Both Avocado and Birch offer frequent mattress sales — but even after discounts, their prices don't dip as low as Awara's.
+All of this makes it a top choice for those with smaller budgets (it appears in our best mattress for college students guide as a natural pick, for instance).

 In addition to low prices and premium freebies, Awara also includes a 365-night risk-free trial plus a warranty that lasts for as long as you own the mattress.
 Each of those amenities is well beyond the industry averages (120 nights and 10 years, respectively).